- About us

 Please request your Summary of Research Performance Report at REDIdata@westernsydney.edu.au to aid you in preparing your application.

-Please request your Tracking and Improving Community Engagement (TICE) report from the Promotions Coordinator to aid in preparation and submission of your application.
+Once you have updated your academic partnership and community engagement details on the TICE database, please request your Tracking and Improving Community Engagement (TICE) report from the Promotions Coordinator to aid in preparation and submission of your application.

 Forms and Associated Documents: